Alexander Harris (minister)

 Alexander Harris (1818–1909) was an African-American deacon, trustee, interim pastor of the First Bryan Baptist Church and one of the most powerful African-American religious and civil leaders in Savannah, Georgia during the end of the 19th century and beginning of the 20th century.

-With U.S. Civil War public figure Garrison Frazier and nineteen other African-American ministers and church officials, Harris met with Military Division of the Mississippi Union Army Major-General William Tecumseh Sherman and Secretary of War Edwin M. Stanton on January 12, 1865, at Sherman's Green-Meldrim House headquarters in Savannah, Georgia.
+With U.S. Civil War public figure Garrison Frazier and eighteen other African-American ministers and church officials, Harris met with Military Division of the Mississippi Union Army Major-General William Tecumseh Sherman and Secretary of War Edwin M. Stanton on January 12, 1865, at Sherman's Green-Meldrim House headquarters in Savannah, Georgia.
 This famous meeting, widely regarded as the "Savannah Colloquy" or the "Forty acres and a mule" meeting, resulted in Sherman issuing, on January 16, 1865, Special Field Orders, No. 15, also known as the "Forty acres and a mule" order.

 Early life

 Born July 19, 1818, in Savannah, Georgia, Harris was a Free man his entire life.
 Although very little is known of his early life, Harris lived in Augusta, Georgia as a young man, working as a blacksmith.

 In 1844, Harris married Frances F. Harris (March 15, 1818 - February 10, 1899).
 A free woman and a seamstress according to census records, Frances was believed to have had the maiden name of Fullers, since many of her relatives were Fullers.
 Harris and Frances had three children: Fuleria Frances Harris Montmollin (1849–1870), William Henry Harris (1853–1888), and Nathaniel D. Harris (1856–1879).
 Harris outlived Frances and their three children.
 Frances died at the age of 81 of old age and diarrhea.